★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 When you cast light on something, it makes it more apparent to others.
 I’ve been serendipitously saved so many times by simply making the right pieces of information seen.
 There are certain circumstances you can avoid, just by making something known.
 There was very bad experience I had in Denver, where I briefly moved in with someone who was mentally ill.
 I didn’t know him very well at all and I only lived with him for 2 days before leaving.
 This was the most frightening experience in my life because I already felt threatened, but I suddenly realized that I had no friends or family who really knew where I was.
 What scared me most of all was the degree to which this guy would try to distract me when I pulled my phone out, especially when I mentioned calling my family.

 There are types of events which are much more difficult for someone to pull off if they know other people are aware of your situation or of certain facts.
 And you’ll find that manipulative or abusive people will try to threaten you into not making information known.
-And perpetrators of specific crimes, especially experienced repeat offenders will try to ascertain specific peices of information to gauge the likelihood of problems.
+And perpetrators of specific crimes, especially experienced repeat offenders will try to ascertain specific peices of information to gauge the likelihood of success or problems.
 If you provide them specific answers that indicate vulnerability, they might take action.

 If they’re clever, they won’t indicate or alarm you when they’re searching for this information.
 THIS ITSELF IS THE BIGGEST RED FLAG.
 It is a huge indication that something is wrong when you ascertain that someone is trying to read pieces of information from you that indicate vulnerability to a specific type of crime or exploit.
 The degree to which they hide their intent implies their skill and foresight, as well as the degree to which you should fear that situation.
 Good memory is important here because if someone rearranges the order in which they attempt to acquire information, it obscures cause and effect and becomes harder to detect that someone is going to pull one over on you.

-So, in order to recognize these situations, you really have to become aware of the kinds of crimes or ethical omissions that people might want to commit.
+In order to recognize these situations, you have to become aware of the kinds of crimes or ethical omissions that people might want to commit.
 You need to know what would motivate someone towards that end or in what ways someone could be compelled to commit a crime.
-Understanding the process, time and materials required for such actions is also important in understand what information someone requires.
+Understanding the process, time and materials required for such actions is also important in determining what information someone requires.
 The more time they have, the more they can obfuscate their actions to avoid detection.
 The more resources they have, the more likely they can involve other people, meaning that now, you not only have to worry about the information you’ve given to one person, but the information that you’ve given to several people and you need to know how they’re connected.
-If you’re up against a well lubricated machine that facilitates undercover activity, then the connections will difficult to perceive.
+If you’re up against a well lubricated machine that facilitates undercover activity, then the connections will be difficult to perceive.
 If you’re fighting a surveillance apparatus, then you may need to be aware that they have information you never disclosed to anyone.
-If someone has information that you have never disclosed to anyone or they have information that you only ever disclosed to one person, that’s a major red flag.
+If someone has information that you have never disclosed to anyone or they have information that you only ever disclosed to one person, that’s a red flag.

 It’s a bit interesting that knowledge of evil is required to fight against it.
 If for some reason, evil disappeared, then we would be totally inept against it in just a few generations.
 So, yes, everything has a purpose.
 There is a reason for everything.
 If you’re a Christian, this can help answer the problem of evil: why would God create evil or allow it to exist?
 Yet, it doesn’t completely resolve the problem of evil.